BEST SONGS OF 2015

-These are my 100 favourite songs of 2014: songs I love more than ampersands and milkshakes & VIPs.
+These are my 100 favourite songs of 2015: songs I love more than fruitbowls, commas and national parks.

-I follow just one arbitrary rule: that no artist may be listed twice.
+I follow just one arbitrary rule: that no primary artist may appear twice.

 The best way to browse this list is to click the little arrow beside each song and then to listen as you read.
 The things you like you can then download by right- or ctrl-clicking with your mouse.